protab/septic/README.md

 based code editor) and run there in a sandboxed environment.

-The task specifies what objects (functions, classes, ...) are exported to the sandboxed program and its maximum trun time.
+The task specifies what objects (functions, classes, ...) are exported to the sandboxed program and its maximum run time.

 # Building and running